Justin Wayne (baseball): Major leagues

 In July 2002, Wayne was traded by the Expos with Graeme Lloyd, Mike Mordecai, Donald Levinski, and Carl Pavano to the Florida Marlins for Cliff Floyd, Wilton Guerrero, Claudio Vargas, and cash.

 Wayne debuted in the major leagues in 2002 at the age of 22.
 That season, over 23 2/3 innings, opposing hitters recorded a .244 batting average against.
 He held batters to a .154 batting average in tie games.
-From 2002 to 2004, he made 26 appearances (eight starts), compiling a 6.13 ERA with 5–8 record, while recording 37 strikeouts and 36 walks over 61 2/3 innings pitched.
-With two outs and runners in scoring position, he held batters to a .048 average and .095 slugging percentage.
+From 2002 to 2004, he made 26 appearances (eight starts), compiling a 6.13 ERA with a 5–8 record, while recording 37 strikeouts and 36 walks over 61 2/3 innings pitched.
+With two outs and runners in scoring position, he held batters to an .048 average and .095 slugging percentage.

 In April 2005, Wayne signed as a free agent with the Los Angeles Dodgers; he made four appearances for their Triple-A affiliate, the Las Vegas 51s, recording a 14.40 ERA.
 In May 2005, he signed as a free agent with the Kansas City Royals, but was released the following month before seeing any action.